mohit2708/JavaScript/interviewqcopy.md

 difference between var and Let?
-What is the difference between the operators '==' and '==='?
-What is cookies?
-What is Local Storage?
-What is Session Storage?

 What is JavaScript Function?
 What is JavaScript Object?
 What are the possible ways to create objects in javascript?